Project5E/react-native-awesome-navigation/README.md

 ### useReClick

-Resopse click tabbar repeatly，this is only for each tab bar first page.
+Resopse click tabbar repeatly，this is only for each tab bar first page. (iOS only)

 ```ts
   useReClick(props.screenID, () => {